 - Replace old or rotten wood and secure any loose boards, wood trimming, or siding that is not being replaced with nails.
 Have a siding contractor perform an initial inspection to find the weakest sections.
 Never put siding over rotten wood.

 - Tie back shrubbery and tree limbs to prevent plants from scraping or wiping away paint.

 - Remove old caulking from windows and doorways.
 Re-caulk doors, windows, and any other areas that are susceptible to moisture penetration.

 - Check that all walls are even and level.
 Install furring strips, if necessary.
 When you install furring strips, make sure you have taken the appropriate measurements so the surface is smooth.

 - Have a dumpster delivered so you have somewhere to put debris and other refuse.

 - Keep children and pets out of the work area.

-- Always install new flashing before applying vinyl siding.
-Double check with building code requirements for your region.
+- Always install new flashing before applying the vinyl siding.
+Double-check with building code requirements for your region.

 - To reduce the chance of floor-plate compression (buckled siding) in new constructions, always install drywall, roofing, and other heavy materials before starting with siding.

 Aside from preparing your home and walls for the installation, consider other projects that may need to be completed before the siding is applied.
 For example, you may need to install new flashing and upgrade your home’s insulation prior to the siding installation.
 If you do that, you will need to allow enough time to do it all.